When Custody Agreement Confusion Leads to Criminal Charges

 The paper alleges Mr. Ortiz removed his daughter from Allegheny County and refused to return her when contacted by authorities.

-However, later in the story the gentleman’s attorney noted that his client had not seen the custody order – and that the first time Ortiz saw it was when he handed it to him during a jail visit.
+However, later in the story, the gentleman’s attorney noted that his client had not seen the custody order – and that the first time Ortiz saw it was when he handed it to him during a jail visit.
+The court has a record of him receiving it in their docket, they say.

 I wrote recently how being unaware that you are committing a crime isn’t a proper defense for breaking one, and I stand by that opinion.